TolgaOk/LAMP/README.md

 - [x] Hyperparameter
 - [ ] Scatter

-In addition to logging Lamp includes Visdom and Matplotlib handlers.
+In addition to logging, Lamp includes Visdom and Matplotlib handlers.
 Which provide online and offline visualization options for logged data.

 ### Example:
 ``` Python